-John Wroblewski enters his first season as an assistant coach of the Rochester Americans in 2013-14 after being named to the position on August 7, 2013.
+John Wroblewski enters his second season as an assistant coach of the Rochester Americans in 2014-15 after being named to the position on August 7, 2013.

 A native of Neenah, Wisconsin, Wroblewski began his coaching career with the USA Hockey Under 18 National Team Development Program (NTDP) from 2007 to 2010.
 In 2010, he helped the NTDP capture the gold medal in Minsk, Belarus at the IIHF U-18 World Championship.